-The following procedures for the conduct of Public Statement Time at Briefing Sessions were adopted at the Council meeting held on 19 November 2013:
+The following procedures for the conduct of Public Statement Time were adopted at the Council meeting held on 19 November 2013:

-- 1 Members of the public are invited to make statements at Briefing Sessions. - 2 Statements made at a Briefing Session must relate to a matter contained on the agenda.

-- A register will be provided for those persons wanting to make a statement to enter their name.
+- 1 Members of the public are invited to make statements, either verbally or in writing, at Council meetings. - 2 Statements made at an Ordinary Council meeting must relate to a matter that affects the City of Joondalup.
+Statements made at a Special meeting of Council must relate to the purpose for which the meeting has been called. - A register will be provided for those persons wanting to make a statement to enter their name.
 Persons will be requested to come forward in the order in which they are registered, and to give their name and full address. - 4 Public statement time will be limited to two minutes per member of the public. - Members of the public are encouraged to keep their statements brief to enable everyone who desires to make a statement to have the opportunity to do so. - Public statement time will be allocated a maximum time of 15 minutes.
-Public statement time is declared closed following the 15 minute allocated time period, or earlier if there are no further statements. - 7 Statements are to be directed to the Presiding Member and are to be made politely in good faith and are not to be framed in such a way as to reflect adversely or be defamatory on a particular Elected Member or City employee. - Where an Elected Member is of the opinion that a member of the public is making a statement at a Briefing Session, that is not relevant to a matter listed on the agenda, they may bring it to the attention of the Presiding Member who will make a ruling. - A member of the public attending a Briefing Session may present a written statement rather than making the statement verbally if he or she so wishes. - 10 Statements will be summarised and included in the notes of the Briefing Session.
+Public statement time is declared closed following the 15 minute allocated time period, or earlier than such time where there are no further statements. - 7 Statements are to be directed to the Presiding Member and are to be made politely in good faith and are not to be framed in such a way as to reflect adversely or be defamatory on a particular Elected Member or City employee. - Where an Elected Member is of the opinion that a member of the public is making a statement at a Council meeting, that does not relate to a matter affecting the City,-they may bring it to the attention of the Presiding Member who will make a ruling. - A member of the public attending a Council meeting may present a written statement rather than making the statement verbally if he or she so wishes. - Statements will be summarised and included in the minutes of the Council meeting.